Haiti Travel Information

 The two official languages of Haiti are Haitian Creole and French.
 English is largely spoken in the capital and at Labadee cruise port.

-Malaria and dengue fever occur in Haiti and doctors recommend that travellers take malaria medication and protect themselves as far as possible from mosquito bites with insect repellent and mosquito nets.
+Malaria and dengue fever occur in Haiti.
+Doctors recommend that travellers take malaria medication and protect themselves as far as possible from mosquito bites with insect repellent and mosquito nets.
 Chikungunya fever is also common in the region.

 Restaurant staff in Haiti should be tipped around 10 percent of the bill.
 Taxi drivers can be given a discretionary tip if they are helpful and efficient.
 Most Haitians don't tip, but it is customary to tip in tourist locations and all gratuities are graciously accepted.